 The outcomes of this project will provide a baseline of the isotope/hydrochemistry of the groundwater and thereby provide a means of monitoring the impact of large scale pumping.
-If necessary, this can inform potential modification of the pumping process to minimise possible impacts on spring-fed or baseflow ecosystems.
-This will help inform government regulators and policy makers on the potential for detrimental environmental outcomes as a result of development of CSG in the region.
+If necessary, this can inform potential modification of the pumping process to minimise possible impacts on spring-fed or base flow ecosystems.
+This will help inform government regulators and policy makers on the potential for detrimental environmental outcomes as a result of CSG development in the region.